kaichii/automerge.github.io/docs/quickstart.md

 `DocHandle.change` allows you to modify the document managed by a `DocHandle` and takes care of storing new changes and notifying any peers of new changes.

 Next, run this code to see the contents of your document.
+The contents will look a bit complex, but you should see a counter with a value of 10 if you poke around.

 ```typescript
 handle.docSync()
 ```

-The `DocHandle.docSync()` method gets the current value of the document synchronously or throws an error if the document is not ready.
-A document might not be ready if you are in the process of requesting it from the network, in which case you might use `await doc1.doc()` to get the value asynchronously.
-In this case we created the document using `Repo.create`, so we know it is ready.
+Calling `DocHandle.docSync()` return the current value of the document synchronously, or returns undefined if the document is unavailable either because it is still loading, or because it can't be found.
+To avoid this problem, prefer the asynchronous form: `await handle.doc()`.
+If you want to render loading states differently from an unavailable state, you can inspect `handle.state` and branch accordingly.

 ## Updating your app to use Automerge

 We've already created or fetched our initial document via `main.tsx`, but usually when when we want to work with a document in a React application, we will refer to it by URL.
 Let's start by editing the call signature for `App.tsx` to pass in the URL for your newly created document, and then make it available to your component with the `useDocument` hook.

+We also need to make the `repo` object we created available throughout the application, so we use a React Context provider for that.
 In `main.tsx`, modify the `React.render()` call to look like this:

 ```typescript
 ReactDOM.createRoot(document.getElementById('root')!).render(